trevd/warp/README.md

 Currently `warp`'s build has only been tested with gcc 4.7.1 and gcc 4.8.1 on CentOS 6.
 More officially supported platforms to follow.

+See INSTALL for details on building with other platforms and architectures

 Dependencies
 ------------